carlonicora/obsidian-rpg-manager/README.md

 ### Images

 Rpg Manager automatically includes images in the `Attachment` folder.
 To display an image in an element, the image must have the same name of the note.
-Supported files extensions are `.jpg`, `.jpeg` and `.png`.
+Supported files extensions are `.jpg`, `.jpeg`, `.png` and `.webp`.

 ### Templates

-We have created a set of templates, one for each of the [elements](#elements), you can download and use to simplify your life.
-Each templates comes with the correct Frontmatter metadata, but it is completely customiseable.
-To use the templates, just download them from the [github repository](https://github.com/carlonicora/obsidian-rpgmanager-templates) and import them in your `template` folder in Obsidian.

-The templates are simple obsidian templates and don't require any additional plugin.
-To use them, please make sure you enable the plugin "Templates" in the "Core Plugins" in your Obsidian vault.
+Using Rpg Manager Commands (`Create a new...`) you have access to pre-designed templates which contains the correct frontmatter and codeblocks for each `outline` and `element`.

 ## Installation